 This sweater suits you perfectly

-English words you can use in French to talk about technology
+English words used in French to talk about technology

 When a foreign technology reaches the French market, it’s common for it to keep the same name.